meaganbolton/blog/_posts/2024-03-30-Glassdoor-Datascraping.md

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/NY_data_screenshot.png" alt=""/>

-Here you can see (if the image is working, but it feels unlikely so imagine it) that though we got the salary there's not much we can do with it because it's not only numerical values.
+Here you can see that though we got the salary there's not much we can do with it because it's not only numerical values.

 ## Preparing the Dataset
 Cleaning and Augmentation: Upon gathering the raw data, I employed various data preprocessing techniques to enhance its